tumagonx/nwjs_docs_old/Getting-Started-with-nw.js.md

 ```bash
 $ /path/to/nw .
 ```
-Note: on Windows, you can drag the `package.json` to `nw.exe` to open it.
+Note: on Windows, you can drag the `package.json` to `nw.exe` to run your app.

 Alternatively, you could compress `index.html` and `package.json` into a zip archive, and run that.
 You could name the zip archive `app.nw`: